The health benefits of avocado fat; like that from olive oil the fruit is pure, nourishing food.

 Canola is controversial for many reasons; scientists are undecided whether it is good for us or not.
 Google it.

-For frying use butter and perhaps coconut oil and (it is wasteful, perhaps) olive oil.
+oil.
 Keep your blood fat levels down by eating copious amounts of those foods that lower cholesterol.
 They do it by controlling sugar levels arriving at the liver from the small intestine.

 There are two fatty acids that we cannot live without.
 Deny yourself and you will be stunted and die; literally.
 Their names are Linoleic and Alpha Linolenic acid.
-Both are Polys and both are found in adequate amounts in avocados, olives and sunflower oil.
+Both are Polys and are found in adequate amounts in avocados, olives and sunflower oil.

 For more information, type essential fatty acids into Google and go to Wikipedia; it is complex biochemistry.